PeterCamilleri/ruby_sscanf/README.md

 #### Plan B

-Go to the GitHub repository and raise an issue calling attention to some aspect that could use some TLC or a suggestion or idea.
-Apply labels to the issue that match the point you are trying to make.
-Then follow your issue and keep up-to-date as it is worked on.
-Or not as pleases you.
+Go to the GitHub repository and raise an issue calling attention to some aspect that could use some TLC or a suggestion or an idea.
-All input are greatly appreciated.